 Would you like to have a great view while enjoying a nice meal?
-Well, you don’t have to spend millions on it!
 You can simply have a lovely picnic in Central Park.
-This is one of my favourite free things to do in NYC that is actually worth it because it is so beautiful and peaceful.
-Not only is Central Park a great place to get a little bit of nature, but it also has many attractions within its border.
+Let me walk you through one of my favorite free things to do in NYC.
+I’ll explain, not only is Central Park a great place to get a little bit of nature, but it also has many attractions within its border.
 Most of these are free, which makes it one of the few cheap things to do in NYC.
 Popular attractions include the Belvedere Palace, the Central Park Zoo, the strawberry fields and the lake.
-If you're exploring the park on your own, better id you first get a map at one of the visitor centres.
+If you're exploring the park on your own, better id you first get a map at one of the visitor centers.
 You can check the link to explore more: Visiting New York's Central Park: Top Attractions

 3. Visit Empire State Building

 The Empire State Building is one of New York's most famous landmark buildings and a major tourist attraction.
 Empire State Building immediately became a landmark and an icon for NYC when it opened in 1931.
-There are actually two observatories on top of the Empire State Building, but both offer amazing views.
-On clear days, you can see up to 80 miles, looking into the neighbouring states of Connecticut, New Jersey, Pennsylvania, and Massachusetts.
+There are actually two observatories on top of the Empire State Building, but both offer amazing views, amazing, isn’t it?
+On clear days, you can see up to 80 miles, looking into the neighboring states of Connecticut, New Jersey, Pennsylvania, and Massachusetts.
 Unfortunately, heading to the top of the Empire State Building.
 But it is a must tourist attraction, even if you do not head to the top of it.